Residency Program in Radiation Oncology

 Ruben Fragoso, M.D., Ph.D.

 The mission of our educational program is to train academic radiation oncologists in a multi-disciplinary, collegial setting.
 Although we aim to develop academicians, those who decide not to stay in academics will find themselves well-prepared for community practice.
 The program is centered on satisfying each of the core competencies as outlined by the ACGME: patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism and systems-based practice.
-Through rigorous hands-on teaching and formal didactic instruction, the program aims to provide trainees with the necessary foundation and confidence for a career of lifelong learning and patient care.
+Through rigorous hands-on teaching, special procedures, formal didactic instruction, the program aims to provide trainees with the necessary foundation and confidence for a career of lifelong learning and patient care.

 Residents are assigned to three-month clinical rotations during the course of training.
 In each rotation, residents practice under the supervision of one individual, site-specific attending physician in an apprenticeship-like format.
 These service-focused rotations foster one-on-one teaching and learning.
 Residents are an essential component of the practice team and work closely with ancillary staff and referring physicians to optimize care.
 Residents also obtain essential, practical training in an intensive physics/dosimetry/treatment planning rotation.

 Our faculty of six radiation oncologists, six medical physicists and three radiobiologists participate in the training and supervision of residents in the classroom, laboratory, and clinic.
-Residents attend and participate in numerous patient care-related conferences, presentations, and workshops on a weekly basis, typically accompanied by their assigned attending physician.
+Residents attend and participate in numerous patient care-related conferences, tumor boards, presentations, and workshops on a weekly basis, typically accompanied by their assigned attending physician.
 Four mornings a week, residents attend teaching and patient management conferences, at which time treatment-related decisions and radiation planning is discussed in a collegial manner.
 On Mondays and Wednesdays, a physics faculty member presents physics didactic lectures and on Fridays, a radiobiology faculty member presents a radiobiology lecture.
 The residents also attend quality assurance reviews, chart rounds, participate on tumor boards and are involved in research meetings.
 Our residents also have the opportunity to attend and present patients at multidisciplinary clinics, which vary according to the service they are on at the time.

 The clinical core didactic curriculum has consistently been rated by former and existing residents as one of the strengths of the training program.
 Lectures are organized into 6 to 8 week didactic blocks focusing on a specific disease-site at a given time.
-Each of the 6 faculty members serve as moderators on a rotating basis depending on their area of expertise and are overwhelmingly committed to creating an interactive and educationally stimulating environment for trainees.
+Each of the 6 clinical faculty members serve as moderators on a rotating basis depending on their area of expertise and are overwhelmingly committed to creating an interactive and educationally stimulating environment for trainees.
 Formal activities include instructional lectures, mock oral boards, case presentations, mortality and morbidity conferences and journal clubs.
 In 2011, the department began hosting the Cancer Center-wide “high impact” multidisciplinary journal club (held during lunch on the last Tuesday of each month) during which recently published literature pertaining to the specified disease site is reviewed with experts from other specialties.
 Additionally, the curriculum has been recently modified to include lectures on topics such professionalism, bioethics, statistics, physician wellness, and health economics.

 As mandated by the University of California, the educational program also places an emphasis on resident involvement in quality improvement and patient safety.
 All residents are encouraged to develop initiatives to promote safety in the workplace through designated radiation oncology clinical quality initiative (CQI) projects, formulated in accordance with the program director and the Graduate Medical Education (GME) staff.
 Residents have the opportunity to present projects at the annual “Integrating Quality Symposium” held annually.